Bertie the Bunyip

 wire....

 It isn't parralell control.
-It's is a conventional mechanicla hydraulicboth, and the FMCS unless turned off is always doing a bit of fly by
+It's is a conventional mechanicla hydraulic

 control system with a relatively sophisticated autopilot that flies the